Monika171/OutplacementHeroes/README.md

 "php artisan db:seed" and
 "php artisan storage:link"

-3) Also, import 'countries.sql', 'states.sql', 'cities.sql', 'courses.sql', 'designations.sql', 'industries.sql', 'skills.sql', 'specializations.sql' at your database.
+3) Import 'countries.sql', 'states.sql', 'cities.sql', 'courses.sql', 'designations.sql', 'industries.sql', 'skills.sql', 'specializations.sql' at your database.
 (If required, delete the previous existing tables with same name which got created after 'php artisan migrate' in first step!
 Well sql query does the same but just in case..)

 (These .sql files are available here inside 'OPH_sql_import1')

+NOTE:
-NOTE: 'cities.sql' is comparatively a big file.
+[A] 'cities.sql' is comparatively a big file.
 May not get imported easily without doing some extra one or two steps.. i.e:
 -----------------
 1) At
 xampp control panel-> (mysql)config -> my.ini -> (open and set)